jpniederer/Dev-eryday/_drafts/2017-7-16-Weekly-Update-July-9-15.markdown

 ---
 I learned a lot this week.
 I dove deep in to Redux by implementing my own version of the tool.
 Using createStore, dispatch, getState, and a reducer makes it a lot easier to handle state in a React application.
 Using a state container allows for simple patterns for accessing state within components.
 Using the official [Redux][red] library elevates the React tool set.

+Outside of hitting React hard, I completed Steven Pressfield's *[War of Art][art]*.
+It' a great book.
+I'm working on a post that examines what software developers can do to fight resistance using the practical advice presented in *War of Art*.
+Software development is a creative act and Pressfield's guidance is worth taking to heart.

 Finished
 --------
 **PluralSight Course(s):** [Domain-Driven Design in Practice][dddone], [Fundamentals of Functional Programming in JavaScript][jsfun]